codexsw/solidity-101/exercises/04-contract-data/README.md

 ## Instructions

-1. Modify the `NumberStorage` smart contract to store two numbers.
+1. Create a `contracts/NumberStorage04` smart contract to store two numbers.
 The first number should be stored in a variable called `number1` and the second number should be stored in a variable called `number2`.

 2. Add 2 functions called `setNumber1` and `setNumber2` that will allow you to set the value of `number1` and `number2` respectively.